qlik-oss/core-website/docs/services/license-service/README.md

 # License Service

-The _License Service_ validates QIX Engine licensing and is required to run QIX Engine with a valid license.
+The _License Service_ is required to run QIX Engine with a valid license.

 The License Service shall be configured with QIX Engine license information and be deployed together with the QIX Engine.
 In a deployment, each QIX Engine instance periodically checks for a valid license by communicating with the License Service.

-As such, the License Service API is not primarily not intended to be consumed by applications built on top of Frontira.
+As such, the License Service API is not primarily intended to be consumed by applications built on top of Frontira.
 The License Service only works as a required side-car service to QIX Engine.

 ## Distribution